 The paper is structured as follows.
-Section 2 reviews the rotational equivariant covariance matrix estimators.
-Section 3 defines the exponential moving average covariance matrix, motivates for the need of shrinking their sample eigenvalues, and describes of our cross-validation estimator and approach for hyperparameter tuning.
-Section 4 contains Monte Carlo simulations.
-Section 5 provides the empirical experiments.
-Section 6 concludes.
+Section \ref{sec:background} introduces the exponentially weighted average covariance matrix and its decomposition.
+Section \ref{sec:proposed} describes our proposed cross-validation-based nonlinear shrinkage covariance estimator.
+Section \ref{sec:montecarlo} contains the simulation study.
+Section \ref{sec:empiricalchp1} provides the empirical experiments.
+Section \ref{sec:conclusionchp1} concludes.
+Appendices \ref{appendix:figureschp1}--\ref{sec:mps} contain all the figures, tables, and experimental results for the Markowitz portfolio with signal problem.